voraczech/voraczech.com/content/prepper.md

 But I add more extreme versions as well.
 I know people for whom the extreme version is a passion and would find themselves in it.

 It's not a checklist.
-It's inspiration.
+It's an inspiration.

 ## Physical things